0xF4D3C0D3/0xF4D3C0D3.github.io/_posts/2019/2019-06-09-GFG-Algorithms-01.md

     """
     search_binary gets an iterable of positive integers as fisrt argument and the target x as second argument.
-    Returns matched index or -1 when it doesn't mactch with anything.
+    return matched index or -1 when it doesn't match with anything.
     """
     len_ = len(iterable)

     # if it won't be divided anymore, compare it with the target x
-    # When it matches, return 0.
+    # when it matches, return 0.
 Otherwise, return -1
     if len_ == 1:
         if iterable[0] == x:
             return 0